modiavi/Form-Autofill/README.md

 # Form-Autofill

 1. Open Devleoper Tools on Google Chrome
     - Go to the settings menu on far right
-    -Hover over more tools and select Developer tools
+    - Hover over more tools and select Developer tools
 2. Select Sources from the top menu
 3. Inside sources select Snippets tab
 4. Click on New snippet